learn: bipolar symptoms

 Mania and Hypomania

-You should be offered a mood stabiliser to help manage your mania or hypomania.
-Doctors may refer to them as ‘antimanic’ medication.
-If you are taking antidepressants your doctor will advise you to withdraw from taking them as this could exasperate symptoms.
+You should be offered a mood stabiliser to help manage episodes of mania or hypomania.
+Doctors may sometimes call these “antimanic” medications.
+If you are currently taking antidepressants, your doctor may advise you to taper or stop them, as they can sometimes worsen symptoms.

-You will usually be offered an antipsychotic medication at first.
-Common antipsychotics used for bipolar disorder treatment are:
+Initially, you will often be offered an antipsychotic medication.
+Common antipsychotics used to treat bipolar disorder include:

 Haloperidol